Maximus7474/mps-fleecanow/CONTRIBUTING.md

 - [CommunityOx](https://github.com/CommunityOx)

 Remember, open source is what powers many of the servers out there and these resources are a vital backbone for so many, without these developers FiveM would most definetly not be what it is now.

+## Guidelines

+- Commits:
+All commits should follow the shared conventions on this subject, these are viewable here: [conventionalcommits.org](https://www.conventionalcommits.org/en/v1.0.0/)

+- Code:
+Code should be cleanly written, complex functions or methods should be commented in a clear manner.

+Function Naming:
+  - ui:
+    - Components: PascalCase
+    - Exported Functions: PascalCase
+    - Localized Functions: camelCase
+    - Types/Interfaces: PascalCase

 ## Getting Started